 - Studia G&G

-Institute of Geophysics AS CR, v. v. i.
+Institute of Geophysics of the CAS, v. v. i.

 Deep structure, seismotectonics and tectonic evolution at convergent plate margins

 Staff involved in this research: Marie Běhounková, Václav Hanuš, Aleš Špičák, Jiří Vaněk

 Subduction zones at convergent plate margins generate the world’s largest and most destructive earthquakes, most of the world’s tsunamis, and most of the world’s explosive volcanoes.
 They are also the sites where much of the world’s population is concentrated and, over geologic time, where the most of the earth’s continental crust and mineral resources have been generated.
 Despite the societal and economic importance of convergent margins, many aspects of earthquake generation process at convergent plate margins remain poorly understood.
 Progress is hindered by the sheer scope of the problems, by the space and time scales and by complexities of the process.
 At present, many national and international programs and projects are devoted to the investigation of geodynamics of convergent plate margins, e.g. the German SFB 574 project, U.S. NSF-MARGINS program, NOAA projects, IODP projects, projects of Japanese geoscientists at IFREE, JAMSTEC.